Nüwa

-Nüwa, also read Nügua, is the mother goddess of Chinese mythology.
+Nüwa, also read Nügua, is a mother goddess, culture hero, and/or member of the Three Sovereigns of Chinese mythology.
+She is a goddess in Chinese folk religion, Chinese Buddhism, Confucianism and Taoism.
 She is credited with creating humanity and repairing the Pillar of Heaven.

 As creator of mankind, she molded humans individually by hand with yellow clay.
+In other stories where she fulfills this role, she only created nobles and/or the rich out of yellow soil.
+The stories vary on the other details about humanity's creation, but it was a tradition commonly believed in ancient China that she created commoners from brown mud.
+A story holds that she was tired when she created "the rich and the noble", so all others, or "cord-made people", were created from her "dragg[ing] a string through mud".

-In the Huainanzi, there is described a great battle between deities that broke the pillars supporting Heaven and caused great devastation.
+In the Huainanzi, there is a description of a great battle between deities that broke the pillars supporting Heaven and caused great devastation.
 There was great flooding, and Heaven had collapsed.
 Nüwa was the one who patched the holes in Heaven with five colored stones, and she used the legs of a tortoise to mend the pillars.

-There are many instances of her in literature across China which detail her in creation stories, and today remains a figure important to Chinese culture.
+There are many instances of her in literature across China which detail her in creation stories, and today, she remains a figure important to Chinese culture.
+She is one of the most venerated Chinese goddesses alongside Guanyin and Mazu.

+In Chinese mythology, the goddess Nüwa is a legendary progenitor of all human beings.
+She also creates a magic stone.
+Her husband Fu Xi is suggested to be the progenitor of divination and the patron saint of numbers.